 This test will assess the effects of converting fixed automotive insurance costs into variable driving costs.
 The research is monitoring one full year of baseline travel activity for approximately 285 participating households.
 Approximately 500 vehicles in these households are equipped with instrumentation that monitors the second-by-second vehicle speed and position for every trip.
 Travel diaries and employer commute options surveys were also collected from each participating household and employer (as well as from a control group).
 In Phase II of the study, the impact of mileage-based insurance incentives will be examined.
-Households that reduce their household miles of travel will receive quarterly insurance rebates in accordance with their mileage-based rate schedule (annual insurance premium divided by baseline mileage).
-Households that continue their pre-existing driving patterns or increase travel will not be penalized.
-In Phase III, riskbased incentives (insurance rebates as a function of where, when, and how the vehicles are driven) will be examined.
+In Phase III, a simulated freeway congestion pricing scheme will be examined.
 The research team will monitor the changes in driving patterns and will use statistical analyses of household characteristics, vehicle travel, and relevant employer survey data (parking costs, transit accessibility, etc.) to examine the relationships between the incentives offered and subsequent travel behavior changes.
 Phases II and III will provide extensive data for the first time on how commuters respond to various types of pricing policies.
 This will allow evaluation of the impacts of pricing policies on travel behavior, and will provide data from real-world experience to improve the ability of regional travel demand models to estimate the impacts of various types of pricing alternatives.